MaxSteven/jamesrobinsonvfx.github.io/_projects/linewriter.md

 Installation is simple with [Houdini Packages](https://www.sidefx.com/docs/houdini/ref/plugins.html).

 1. Download the latest release [here](https://github.com/jamesrobinsonvfx/linewriter/releases/latest/download/linewriter.zip).
-   > Optionally, you can clone this repo if you'd like instead.
+   > You can clone the repo if you'd like instead.
 2. Navigate to your houdini user preferences folder and into the `packages` directory (if the `packages` folder does not exist, create it).
    ```